 What is the Minion Method?

 Jim Minion, a BBQ competitor, originally invented this method.
 It’s basically putting unlit charcoal and a few wood chunks in the fire box and adding hot charcoals on top.

-After this, hot charcoal is added to the center of the donut.
 The lit charcoal slowly lights the unlit charcoal and wood chunks, and the fire provides consistent heat and smoke over a long period of time.

 You should aim for a two to one ratio of unlit coals to lit coals, so you’ll have twice as many unlit ones when you first start smoking.